-Is something truly ever only fiction?
-Once the words unfold a scene, happenstances occur, and characters come to life in your mind’s eye, is it any longer fiction?
-If it’s truly memorable, then it becomes part of your life experience.
+Is a fictitious work actually ever just fiction?
+Once the words unfold a scene, happenstances occur, and characters come to life in your mind’s eye, is it any longer only fiction?
+If a work is truly memorable, then it becomes part of your life experience.

 While those people and things and events may not have actually happened to you in your daily existence, in your mind and in your memory, they did.
 Perhaps, our lives are all a great work of fiction, a grand lie authored supposedly for our benefit, but rarely ever giving us a fair piece of the action or the profits.